devth/k8s-labeler/README.md

 ## Usage

+Set a `KUBE_NAMESPACE` env var in the Docker container.

 Any env vars containing `KUBE_LABEL_` will be applied to the pod as labels via the API.
 For example: